scottjs/db-sync/README.md

 From the root of your project, you will be able to run the following composer commands:

-* ***composer database-update*** - When working on an active project, your local database might be too out of date from the database in staging or production.
+* ***composer database-update*** - When working on an active project, your local database might become too out of date from the database in staging or production.
 This command will backup and empty your locally configured database and update it with a copy of your remote or production database.
 This requires all `DB_*` and `REMOTE_DB_*` options to be set in the .env file and also assumes your remote database is accessible externally.

 * ***composer database-prepare*** - When developing locally, links to images and assets created within a CMS might be referencing your local development web address and won't work in staging or production.
 This command will run a safe search/replace script on your locally configured database, replacing all instances of `DOMAIN_LOCAL` with `DOMAIN_REMOTE` configured in the .env file.
 The database will then be exported to `dumps/prepared-database-YYYY.MM.DD-HH.MM.SS.sql` ready for deployment.